tjvantoll/nativescript-social-share/README.md

 │   ├── node_modules
 │   │   └── nativescript-social-share <-- The install will place the module's code here
 │   │       └── ...
-│   ├── package.json <-- The install will register “nativescript-social-share as a dependency here
+│   ├── package.json <-- The install will register “nativescript-social-share” as a dependency here
 │   └── tns_modules
 │       └── ...
 └── platforms